 Nicholas Papaefthimiou | AIA, LEED BD+C

-infillPDX was founded by Nicholas Papaefthimiou who continues to lead the design and development efforts.
-Nicholas is a licensed architect and contractor with nearly 20 years’ professional experience across the Unites States and Europe.
+infillPDX was founded in 2014 by Nicholas Papaefthimiou, who continues to lead the design and development efforts.
+Nicholas is a licensed architect and contractor with more than 20 years’ professional experience across the United States and Europe.
 He holds Masters Degrees in both Architecture and Structural Engineering from the University of California, Berkeley and Bachelor of Science degrees in both Architecture and Urban Planning from the Massachusetts Institute of Technology.
-In 2014, he founded infillPDX, a design and research collaborative focused on the development of financially, socially, and environmentally sustainable models of infill housing models to address Portland’s housing crisis.